NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 Notice that we did **not** use a verb in a property name.
 This is because properties are accessed like attributes.
 For example, `car_park.available_bays` instead of `car_park.get_available_bays()`.

-An added bonus is that if someone accidentally tries to set the value to this property, they will get an error.
+A bonus is that if someone accidentally tries to set the value to this property, they will get an error.
 This is because we have not defined a property setter, and this is a good thing in this case.

 You recognize an issue: What if the number of cars that enter exceeds capacity?